Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Introduction

+The application of TDA techniques, and other types of mathematical analysis algorithms applied to data series, requires close collaboration between research groups focused on mathematical modelling and analysis, and research groups focused on different fields of application.
+This means that certain lines identified as potentially of interest may lack continuity.
+In this case, other references have been identified that show how some groups, which have initiated work in these areas, maintain interest in this application and continue to develop various projects specifically \cite{frewin2023aggregate, holdren2023adaptable,li2021identification,li2021dynamics, li2021graph}.
+Moreover, TDA and other topological tools are also being applied in other areas of transport, not only in aviation, that surely could improve its implementation in the ATM field \cite{beutenmuller2023topological,duponchel2018remote,macarasig2024topological,zhang2024topological}.

-This paper proposes a method for assessing the structural characteristics of air traffic situation based on TDA, providing new clues to give a more precise description of air traffic complexity, to assess the deviation from expected aircraft trajectories, to study the generation of delays, to identify structural patterns, and to detect and analyze anomalies.
+This paper proposes a method for assessing the structural characteristics of air traffic situation based on TDA, providing new clues to give a more precise description of air traffic complexity, to assess the deviation from expected aircraft trajectories, to study the generation of delays, to identify structural patterns, and to detect and analyze anomalies in airport operations.
+In particular this method provides a natural classification of airports attending to operational characteristics.
+The method adjusts and captures, from a mathematical point of view, the grouping criteria that the airport provider uses operationally.
+It mimics those criteria.
+It has the potential to capture more complex operational criteria and relationships.

+Furthermore, this initial work wants to encourage the future use of TDA in the aerospace field as a powerful tool to deal with the existent data constrains and enrich its combination with already known methods obtaining the optimal use of all of them.